SMFA Faculty Standing Committees

 - Holds public forums, campus wide research initiatives, and related forms of knowledge gathering that inform the committee as to the experience of SMFA community members and the impact of campus culture and policy on their experience.

-- Considers the curriculum as a whole, focusing on the BFA program.
+- Continuously evaluates curriculum as a whole, focusing on the BFA program.

 - Vets new courses and considers allowing courses to run once under a special number before vetting process occurs.